-Not all Science subject areas are available in a conjoint programme - read more on pages 12-24.
+Not all Science subject areas are available in a conjoint programme - read more on pages 14-26.

-It is important to take note of any special conditions that may apply.
-Check The University of Auckland Calendar or make an appointment with an academic adviser in the Science Student Centre.
+It is important to note any special conditions that may apply.
+Check The University of Auckland Calendar.

-www.science.auckland.ac.nz/conjoint
+auckland.ac.nz/conjoints-by-faculty